 Therefore, they should be accurate and precise in how it describes the content on that webpage, but should also include the main target keyword, preferably at the beginning of the title.

-As search engine only usually display 60 characters of a title, be sure that your format reflects those limitations as otherwise it could be ignored and any opportunity wasted and won’t be seen by the visitor.
+As search engines only usually display 60 characters of a title, be sure that your format reflects those limitations as otherwise it could be ignored and any opportunity wasted and won’t be seen by the visitor.

 Title tags are incredibly powerful, and worth taking time over to get the best results.

-The definition of metadata is data that describes other data and is found in a site’s HTML (the markup all websites are rendering in) and help search engines determine what information the page contains.
+The definition of metadata is data that describes other data and is found in a site’s HTML (the markup all websites are rendering in) and helps search engines determine what information the page contains.

-Search engines also use some of this data as the snippet you see when viewing a search engine results page and tells the visitors what the page is about so they can make an informed choice whether to click on the link or not.
+Search engines also use some of this data as the snippet you see when viewing a search engine results page and tell the visitors what the page is about so they can make an informed choice whether to click on the link or not.

 It helps both your search engine and human engagement if you can optimise the metadata with relevant information to encourage web users and search engines to interact with the page.